brianpzaide/gotimeit/README.md

 # Gotimeit

-Gotimeit is a simple CLI tool to track how much time you spend on activities like programming or writing.
-It was built to answer a personal question: “How much time do I actually spend programming every day?”
+Gotimeit is a simple CLI tool to track how much time you spend on activities like programming, writing, or any other skill you are working to improve.
+It helps you quantify your actual time spent on that activity.

 ### Database Model: